acetillore/java-challenge/readme.md

 - Added constraint (Not empty) condition to the Name parameter
 - Added EmployeeErrorController class for the /error response
-- Added SecurityConfig class for controller endpoints protection username : user password : password
+- Added SecurityConfig class for controller endpoints protection

+username : user
+password : password

 #### My Java experience
 I have around almost a year of work experience in Java, so I know some basics of Java language and Junit testing.
-But I am a beginner of Java and new to Spring boot framework, and I just learned it at least the basics with this coding exercises.
+But I am a beginner of Java and new to Spring boot framework, and I just learned it at least the basics with this coding exercise.
 And very interested to learn more about it and to implement/develop more implementations with it.